Crwth: Physical description and playing technique

 The tone of the crwth is softer and rougher than the modern violin, and has a comfortable melody range of an octave by the use of third position, although it is possible to reach an octave and a half by the use of higher positions.
-It's sound that goes well with the timbres of the harp and pibgorn (hornpipe).
+Its sound complements the timbres of the harp and pibgorn (hornpipe).
 For all its technical limitations, the crwth has great charm, and is much more than a historical curiosity.
 Research over about the last thirty-five years, and particularly experimentation with tunings, have shown it to have been much more versatile and facile than was once assumed, although it definitely was not a prototype of modern orchestral bowed string instruments, which emerged from an altogether different branch of the complex string family tree.
 Historically, it represents the logical end of a line of development, not an early stage of another.

 Welsh legends

 There are a number of legends in Wales related to Crythor Du or "The Black (Haired) Crwth Player", the most notable of which is "Y Crythor Du a'r Bleiddiaid" or "The Black (Haired) Crwth Player and the Wolves", where the main character escapes attack from a pack of hungry wolves by playing in turn forcefully, melodiously and gently.
 Another legend has a player and his servant dying of cold in Beddgelert, noted by Welsh antiquarian Edward Lhuyd.
 There is also the "Cave of the black crwth player" near Criccieth, which is said to have been the inspiration for the tune Ffarwél Ned Puw or 'Farewell Dick the Piper'.